-EV chargers are becoming a must-have amenity for offices.
+EV charging stations are becoming a must-have amenity for offices.
 We’ve highlighted five reasons why, how to make managing these chargers easy for your team and how to recoup the costs of install (if desired).

-When a company installs EV chargers, they’re supporting a greener, better world.
+When a company installs EV charging stations, they’re supporting a greener, better world.
 Electric vehicles don’t consume gasoline, and EVs can be powered instead by renewable energy, reducing emissions.

 Aside from a greener world, there are some great benefits to installing EV chargers for your company.